Skip to Content

 Constant tilling can have devastating effects on the soil

-A hardpan, the layer found below the upper topsoil, can form due to frequent tilling.
-This happens when constant tillage happens over years, which further causes the breaking down of the soil structure.
+A hardpan, the layer below the upper topsoil, can form due to frequent tilling.
+This happens when constant Tillage occurs over the years, which further causes the breaking down of the soil structure.

 Hardpan happens due to constant tilling